nchandhi/nckmdeployment/README.md

        -  Solution Prefix - provide a 6 alphanumeric value that will be used to prefix resources

-       -  Other Location - location of resources, by default it will use the resource group's location
+       -  Other Location - location of resources (required for Azure SQL and CosmoDB resources)

 2.  **Create Fabric workspace**
     1. Navigate to ([Fabric Workspace](https://app.fabric.microsoft.com/))